CloudM-Migrate/documentation/Migration-Project-Guides/FileSharetoM365.md

 ### Execute Migration

 When ready to execute select the Paper Airplane on the left and select **Start** to begin the migration.
+CloudM Migrate will first index the source to validate access to the entire folder structure.
+Once completed the folder structure is applied to the SharePoint site.
+Files are then copied into an <a href="https://learn.microsoft.com/en-us/sharepointmigration/sharepoint-online-provided-azure-containers-and-queues-for-spo-migration-api">Azure container</a> before being surfaced in SharePoint.

 ### File Name Conflicts